-The Group's asset risk exposure (mainly the residual value exposure) is affected by many factors, including but not limited to changes in economic conditions, consumer confidence, consumer preferences, exchange rates, government policies, new vehicle pricing, new vehicle sales, new vehicle brand images or marketing programs, the actual or perceived quality, safety or reliability of vehicles, the mix of used vehicle supply, the levels of current used vehicle values and fuel prices.
+The Group's asset risk exposure (mainly the residual value exposure) is affected by many factors, including but not limited to, changes in economic conditions, consumer confidence, consumer preferences, exchange rates, government policies, new vehicle pricing, new vehicle sales, new vehicle brand images or marketing programs, actual or perceived quality, safety or reliability of vehicles, the mix of used vehicle supply, the levels of current used vehicle values and fuel prices.
 Asset risk represents one of the most significant risk exposures that the Group faces.
-The sum of residual values amounted to EUR 8.7 billion4 as at the end of 2014, representing approximately 44% of total assets.
-The table below shows the amount of residual value exposure for vehicles on the Group's balance sheet as at 31 December 2014 and 2013 respectively.
+The sum of residual values amounted to EUR 9.9 billion as at the end of 2015, representing approximately 46% of total assets.
+The table below shows the amount of residual value exposure for vehicles on the Group's balance sheet as at 31 December 2015 and 2014 respectively.